UK Democracy Fund: Application process

 You will need to upload the following:

-• Recent accounts – we may need to ask for additional financial information; we’ll be in touch to request this if required
+• Your most recent annual report or accounts – we may need to ask for additional financial information; we’ll be in touch to request this if required

 • CV (if applying as an individual)